RAbraham/mercylog_tutorial/README.md

 Jane    Zanu
 ```

-In Datalog, we express the same data as(together):
+In Datalog, we express the same data as below.
+For convenience, we show it together:

 ```
 father('Aks', 'Bob')